What is GCP Shared VPC?

 Aviatrix supports the GCP Shared VPC model and build the cloud and multi-cloud transit networking architecture to provide enterprise grade routing, service insertion, hybrid connectivity and traffic engineering for the workload VMs.
 There are number of different deployment model possible but we will focus on two designs with GCP Shared VPC network.

-- Aviatrix spoke GW and workload VMs in the same shared VPC network
+Design Pattern#1 – Aviatrix Spoke and Workload VMs in the Shared VPC Network

 - The Aviatrix Transit and Spoke GWs are deployed inside the host-project in their respective vpc network